OwenLou/NN-examples/README.md

 - data
   - the data files
   - all the model uses the same data
+- template
+  - the template for NN project structure
+  - `myutils.py`: some classes for the convience of training
+    - `class Animator`: ipython inline svg image update
+    - `class WatchLoss`: introduce early stop
+  - `NET.py`: the neural network architecture
+  - `run.ipynb`: run the nn training
 - VAE-CNN@MNIST
   - Do VAE by CNN on MNIST
 - VAE-MLP@MNIST